 To further illustrate the role gender bias plays in the office, we’ve gathered a number of statistics related to diversity and gender bias in the workplace:

-- 42% of women experience gender discrimination at work.
+- 42 percent of women experience gender discrimination at work.

 - Both men and women are twice as likely to hire a male candidate.